Cybersecurity Testing and Compliance

 Laboratory Accreditations and Recognized Expertise

-QIMA holds the following accreditations and recognitions:
+We hold the following accreditations and recognitions:

-These accreditations ensure that QIMA’s cybersecurity testing, evaluation, and certification activities meet internationally recognized quality, competence, and independence requirements.
+These accreditations ensure that our QIMA’s cybersecurity testing, evaluation, and certification activities meet internationally recognized quality, competence, and independence requirements.

 Contribution to the Cybersecurity Profession